 Report.
-Control measures that are in use or under development to address discharges to impaired or
+Control measures that are in use or under development to address discharges to impaired or not-attaining waters from the ADOT MS4 consist of the following:

-• Integration of Geographic Information Systems (GIS) into ADOT's Stormwater Management Program.
-The ADOT stormwater GIS program was initiated during Fiscal Year (FY) 2022, and will be developed over the next several years.
+- Integration of Geographic Information Systems (GIS) into ADOT's SWMP.
+The ADOT stormwater GIS program was initiated during Fiscal Year (FY) 2022, and continues to be developed.
 The GIS program will support many aspects of the SWMP, including the use of available geospatial data to assist in the identification, tracking, and evaluation of highway projects and maintenance activities that are conducted in proximity to impaired or not-attaining waters.
-For the purposes of the MS4 Permit, ADOT defines proximity as having a potential point of discharge that is upstream and within 0.25 mile of the ordinary

-- Stringent stormwater specifications for "sensitive projects."
+For the purposes of the MS4 Permit, ADOT defines proximity as having a potential point of discharge that is upstream and within 0.25 mile of the ordinary high water mark of the listed waters. - Stringent stormwater specifications for "sensitive projects."
 Construction projects requiring coverage under the CGP in proximity to listed waters are classified as sensitive, and are subject to contract specifications that require the contractor to employ an Erosion Control Coordinator (ECC) with more rigorous professional qualifications than for standard ADOT projects.
-More information on the role of contract specifications in ADOT's Stormwater Program is provided in Section 4.9, Construction. - Project programming model.
+More information on the role of contract specifications in ADOT's SWMP is provided in Section 4.9, Construction. - Project programming model.
 ADOT has developed a statewide erosion control project programming model that features a weighted value for proximity to impaired waters to increase the likelihood of developing and funding erosion control and related projects in those areas.
 The model was designed to evaluate projects that address severe and repetitive erosion locations identified in each District, with the goal of protection of water quality through the reduction of erosion in those locations.
 More information on the project programming process is provided in Section 4.10, Post-Construction. - Stormwater monitoring at certain ADOT facilities.
-ADOT continues to conduct sampling and monitoring at three maintenance yard sites that are within 1⁄4 mile of listed impaired or not-attaining waters in order to characterize discharges and monitor the effectiveness of control measures implemented at the facilities.
+ADOT continues to conduct sampling and monitoring at three maintenance yard sites that are within 0.25 mile of listed impaired or notattaining waters in order to characterize discharges and monitor the effectiveness of control measures implemented at the facilities.
 More information on monitoring is provided in Section 5.0, Monitoring Requirements.